NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Primitive Flags struct was using int8_t which meant the bit field of 1 bit was using the sign bit which did work, but this is not good, should be uint8_t so that we get a clean 0|1 value to use as a flag.
 Need to fix this in the IK project also.

 Using std::size_t for indices instead of uint, this led to the mesh now drawing correctly (all triangles originated at vertex 0) this is a stupid mistake as std::size_t has to hold the maximum addressable memory address on the platform so is most likely a 64bit uint, whereas indices are typically 32 bit uints, so just use standard C++ uints which for most cases will always be 32bit uints.

+Changing Cloth Meshes works (new cloth_state and new cloth_solver are created within Viewer based on the new mesh input), but the Sphere Collision is incorrect, not sure why as its passed a reference to the particle array directly so it should be getting the latest data.
+Ok yeah its because I wasn't passing the Cloth_Collider ptrs (that are objects allocated within Viewer Scope) to the new solver instance.
+Again this is not the best workflow for dealing with changing cloth mesh, but it works well and ensures the correct initialization is done from scratch with the new mesh, rather than using a reset based approach of the current cloth state and solver instance.

+Issue where radius + centre changed model matrix is incorrect, something to do with transform order of Model matrix of collider, not a big prio as for test cases radius and centre may not even be changed.